Woodstock '99: Limp Bizkit

 Widely blamed for the violence, Durst later stated in an interview, "I didn't see anybody getting hurt.
 You don't see that.
 When you're looking out on a sea of people and the stage is twenty feet in the air and you're performing, and you're feeling your music, how do they expect us to see something bad going on?"
 Katsis defended Durst in an interview for Netflix 2022 documentary miniseries Trainwreck: Woodstock '99, claiming that "pointing the finger at Fred is about the last thing anybody should do.
 There really isn't a way to control 300,000 people.
 The best thing he could do is put on the best show possible, and that's what he did."
 Limp Bizkit guitarist Wes Borland would also defend Durst, instead blaming the festival's poor conditions.
 Jonathan Davis was present for Limp Bizkit's performance along with Korn bassist Fieldy; Davis initially condemned Durst's conduct, though he would later opine that Durst's actions were not the primary catalyst for the violence.

 Nine Inch Nails frontman Trent Reznor later mocked Durst's actions during the festival in an October 1999 interview with Rolling Stone, telling interviewers that "Fred Durst can surf a piece of plywood up my ass".

-Numerous fans reported witnessing further incidents of sexual assault during both Limp Bizkit's and Metallica's performances.
+Numerous fans and a social worker reported witnessing further incidents of sexual assault during both Limp Bizkit's and Metallica's performances.